VapiAI/client-sdk-flutter/README.md

 end
 ```

-We recommend adding the audio background mode to your app's capabilities.
+We also recommend adding the audio background mode to your app's capabilities.

 ### Android
 Add the necessary permissions to your AndroidManifest.xml: